 It's no secret that data centers are power-thirsty, which means any innovations in energy efficiency and sustainability are much lauded.

-Digital Realty has thrown substantial investment into this field, and it shows, as the company has announced for the second consecutive year it has earned the National Association of Real Estate Investments Trust (Nareit) data centre ‘Leader in the Light’ award.
+Digital Realty has thrown substantial investment into this field, and it shows, as the company has announced for the second consecutive year it has earned the National Association of Real Estate Investments Trust (Nareit) data center ‘Leader in the Light' award.